unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/fix_pcp.md

 ...
 ```

-The cut off or overlap at each side can be fixed with
+The cut off or overlap at each side can be fixed with:
 ```
 ...
 pc_right_padding = 15,